Minh6019/DL-wine-quality/README.md

  3. Classifier: build classifiers based on the preprocessed data using a variety of techniques
+   - Define the problem as a classification problem
+   - Define the problem as a regression problem
+   - Feature engineering
+   - Feature normalization
+   - Resampling
+   - Hyper-parameter tuning
+      - Change the learning rate
+      - Change the loss function
+  - etc...
+  - Modify the architecture
+      - Number of layers
+      - Number of neurons per layer
+      - Activation functions
+      - etc...
+      - etc...
 ### Classification techniques with the relative scores
 - Option 1: 45 features
   | Classifier	Test     | Parameter  | F1-score  | CV_ROC_AUC_score|